perun-network/perun-ckb-backend/README.md

 * `client/`: Client bindings with tests.
 * `wallet/`: Wallet interface implementations.
 * `encoding/`: On/off-chain serialization.
-* `testnet/`: Local testnet deployment.
+* `devnet/`: Local devnet deployment.
 * `transaction`: Contract bindings.

 ## Development

 ### Dependencies
-We use various tools to enable a convenient setup for the local development testnet.
+We use various tools to enable a convenient setup for the local development devnet.
 If you want to use our `setup-devnet.sh` script, make sure the following commandline tools are installed:
 * `jq`:
   - Used to parse and edit some configuration files.
 * `sed` and `awk`: